prakhar1989/docker-curriculum/tutorial/src/index.md

 ###  Docker Network

 Before we talk about the features Docker provides especially to deal with such scenarios, let's see if we can figure out a way to get around the problem.
-Hopefully this should give you an appreciation for the specific feature that we are going to study.
+Hopefully, this should give you an appreciation for the specific feature that we are going to study.

 Okay, so let's run `docker container ls` (which is same as `docker ps`) and see what we have.